sakura-ryoko/adv-key-manager/README.md

 ###
 Use this addon to make MaLiLib keybinds to show incompatibilities with Vanilla Keybinds, and then edit the Vanilla keybinds if they conflict.

+Tired of fixing keybinds from different Keybind systems?
+This is your solution.